aristoteleo/dynamo_readthedocs/docs/source/notebooks/perturbation_tutorial/perturbation_tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 | **Define sets of genes**
-| During reprogramming committed murine blood cells to induced
+| Let's define three sets of genes we explored in :cite:p:`QIU2022`.
+For example, during reprogramming committed murine blood cells to induced
   hematopoietic stem cells with defined factors, six transcription
   factors defined in ``murine_blood_cells`` below impart
   multilineage transplantation potential onto otherwise committed
   lymphoid and myeloid progenitors and myeloid effector cells.
-Inclusion
-  of Mycn and Meis1 and use of polycistronic viruses increase
-  reprogramming efficacy.
+You can refer to :cite:p:`QIU2022` for more information about these genes.

 .. code:: ipython3